pschiffmann/regular-scanner.dart/README.md

 Early error detection
 ---------------------

-Since the DFA knows all possible paths through the patterns, it is possible to detect when multiple patterns match the same input.
+Since the DFA knows all possible paths through the patterns, it is possible to detect ambiguities.
-In this case, the `Scanner` constructor throws an exception.
+When multiple patterns match the same input, the `Scanner` constructor throws an exception.
-To resolve this problem, specify which is the intended result by assigning it a higher _precedence_ value.
+To resolve this problem, specify which pattern should "win" by assigning it a higher _precedence_ value.

 Syntax
 ------